Relay

 Path 2: Pre-position stock at a fulfillment center

-The alternative is to partner with a fulfillment center (FC) that uses Relay’s platform.
+The alternative is to partner with a fulfillment center (FC) that uses a coordination platform like Relay.
 Here’s how it works: you send your products to the FC’s warehouse in advance.
 The FC stores your inventory at their facility.
-When an order comes in — via WhatsApp, manual entry, or your online store — you paste it into the Relay merchant app, and the FC picks, packs, and dispatches from their own shelves using their own riders.
+When an order comes in — via WhatsApp, manual entry, or your online store — you paste it into the merchant app, and the FC picks, packs, and dispatches from their own shelves using their own riders.
 The rider’s journey is always FC warehouse → customer — there is no pickup from your location.
-The FC handles COD collection at the door, records the amount in the platform, and remits it to you.
-As a merchant, you pay ₦0 — forever.
-The FC covers Relay’s platform billing of ₦100 per delivery after a free 14-day trial.
-No subscriptions, no per-user fees.
-You simply restock the FC when inventory runs low.
+The FC handles COD collection at the door, records the amount in the system, and remits it to you.
+Ask the FC to explain how it charges for storage, pick-and-pack, delivery handling, COD remittance, and returns before you send stock.
+Compare those terms with what you currently spend in time, rider calls, courier coordination, and failed delivery follow-up.
+This model frees you from being present for every order and reduces cash handling risks.

 How the FC model works in practice